 The Dickinson Public Schools is committed to maintaining a learning and working environment free from discrimination and harassment in all employment and educational programs, activities, and facilities.
-The District prohibits discrimination and harassment based on a student's, parent's, guardian's -and/or or employee's race, color, religion, sex, gender identity, sexual orientation, national origin, ancestry, disability, age, marital status, or other status protected by law.
+The District prohibits discrimination and harassment based on a student's, parent's, guardian's or employee's

-It shall be is a violation of this policy for any District student, parent, guardian, or employee, or third party to discriminate or harass to harass or discriminate against another District student or employee, based on any status protected by law, if the conduct occurred within the context of an education program or activity, or if the conduct had a continuing effect in the educational setting of a program or activity occurring on or off school District property.
-The District will not tolerate discrimination or harassment or discrimination of a District student or employee by a third party.
-The District also prohibits aiding, abetting, inciting, compelling, or coercing discrimination or harassment; discriminating against or harassing any person individual affiliated with another who is person protected by this policy and/or law; knowingly making a false discrimination and/or harassment report; and retaliation against individuals who report and/or participate in a discrimination and/or harassment investigation, including instances when a complaint is not substantiated.
+It is a violation of this policy for any District student, parent, guardian, employee, or third party to discriminate or harass against another District student or employee, based on any status protected by law, if the conduct occurred within the context of an education program or activity, or if the conduct had a continuing effect in the educational setting of a program or activity occurring on or off school District property.
+The District will not tolerate discrimination or harassment of a District student or employee by a third party.
+The District also prohibits aiding, abetting, inciting, compelling, or coercing discrimination or harassment; discriminating against or harassing any individual affiliated with another who is protected by this policy and/or law; knowingly making a false discrimination and/or harassment investigation, including instances when a complaint is not substantiated.

-The District shall promptly investigate any discrimination, harassment or discrimination retaliation complaint and act on findings as appropriate, which may include disciplinary measures such as, but not limited to, termination of employment or expulsion in accordance with board policy, law, and, when applicable, the negotiated agreement.
+The District shall promptly investigate any discrimination, harassment or retaliation complaint and act on findings as appropriate, which may include disciplinary measures such as, termination of employment or expulsion in accordance with board policy, law, and, when applicable, the negotiated agreement.
 Students and employees are expected to fully cooperate in the investigation process.
 The District will take steps to prevent recurrence of discrimination, harassment, or retaliation and remedy discriminatory effects on the complainant and others, if appropriate.